-The figure in parentheses following the course title indicates the number of semester units for the course.
-Courses offered for varying units are indicated as (1-3) or (3-6).
+- 1. The figure in parentheses following the course title indicates the number of semester units for the course.
+Courses offered for varying units are indicated as (1-3) or (3-6). - A course listing such as Afro-Ethnic Studies 108 (Same as Linguistics 108) indicates that a student taking the course may enroll in either of those two disciplines.

-- A course listing such as Afro-Ethnic Studies 108 (3) (Same as Linguistics 108) indicates that a student taking the course may choose to count it in either of those two disciplines. - A notation such as (Formerly 433) following the course title and the number of units indicates the same course previously was numbered 433.
+3. A notation such as (Formerly 433) following the course title and the number of units indicates the same course previously was numbered 433.